Portfolio Optimization on Multivariate Regime Switching GARCH Model with Normal Tempered Stable Innovation: Conclusions

-We propose the MRS-MNTS-GARCH model by combining Markov Regime Switching Model with the multivariate NTS-GARCH model.
-The model accommodates the regime switch and addresses tail risk in financial portfolio return data.
-We simulate sample path of portfolio returns using the model and find optimal portfolio with CDaR, CVaR and standard deviation risk measure.
-We conduct in-sample and out-of-sample tests to examine the effectiveness of the model.
-In in-sample test, the model fits the residuals with high accuracy.
-In out-of-sample tests, we show that the proposed model significantly raises the performance of optimal portfolios measured by performance ratios, and that tail risk measures are slightly better than standard deviation.
-By combining MRS-MNTS-GARCH model and optimization with tail risk measures, the optimal portfolios successfully alleviate extreme left tail events.
-We also find that optimal portfolios tend to be conservative.
-That is, with the same risk measure, suboptimal portfolios with a higher constraint on return achieve higher performance ratios in the empirical study than the optimal portfolio.
+We propose the MRS-MNTS-GARCH model that is sufficiently flexible to accommodate fat tails, skewness and regime switch in asset returns.
+The model is used to simulate sample paths of portfolio returns, which serves as input to portfolio optimization with tail risk measures.
+We conduct various in-sample and out-of-sample tests to demonstrate the effectiveness of our approach.
+In-sample tests show that the NTS distribution fits the innovations with high accuracy compared with $t$-distribution.
+Out-of-sample tests show that our approach significantly improves the performance of optimal portfolios measured by performance ratios and it successfully mitigates left tail risk.
+We also find that out-of-sample performance ratios of the portfolios with tail risk measures are more robust to suboptimality on the efficient frontier compared with mean-variance portfolio.